Engineering Firm Buyout Case Study 2025 Update

 Step 2: Client Contract Strengthening & Risk Mitigation (Years 2–3)

-Formalize client agreements and retention guarantees.
-These reduce perceived deal risk, enabling SBA lenders to offer financing with more favorable terms.
-Lenders’ familiarity with A/E firm revenue models is improving, especially when contracts underpin controlled cash flow.
+Formalize client agreements and retention guarantees to reduce perceived deal risk, enabling SBA lenders to offer financing with more favorable terms.
+Lenders’ familiarity with A/E firm revenue models is improving, especially when contracts underpin predictable cash flow.

 Step 3: Early SBA Bank Engagement & Customized Financing Design (Years 4–6)

 Engage SBA-approved lenders experienced with A/E sector buyouts early.
-SBA 7(a) loan programs provide up to 90% financing with modest down payments (around 10%).
-Current SBA guarantee fees have eased slightly, and interest rates for 2025 typically range between 10.25% and 13.75%, making cash-flow-driven buyouts feasible.
+Programs such as SBA 7(a) loans for business acquisition can provide up to 90% financing with modest down payments (around 10%).
+Current SBA guarantee fees have eased slightly, and interest rates for 2025 typically range between 10.25% and 13.75%, making cash-flow-driven buyouts feasible for firms in the $1M–$8M revenue band.

-• Seller Cash at Closing: Unlike deal structures relying on seller financing or earnouts, the Step-Up Legacy Plan™ facilitates nearly 100% cash upfront payment to sellers, eliminating long-term risk.
+• Seller Cash at Closing: Unlike deal structures relying on seller financing or earnouts, the Step-Up Legacy Plan™ facilitates nearly 100% cash upfront payment to sellers, eliminating long-term seller exposure.

 • Legacy Preservation: Trusted employees intimately familiar with your firm’s culture and client base become owners, ensuring continuity and protecting your firm’s identity.

-Compared to ESOPs, whose transaction costs range from $75,000 to upwards of $1 million and involve ongoing trustee oversight, this plan focuses on efficiency and certainty.
-Given current SBA loan approval rates trending higher at smaller banks and stable financing appetite despite a challenging credit market, disciplined preparation can unlock strong deal outcomes.
+Compared to ESOPs, whose transaction costs can range from tens of thousands to well over $1 million and involve ongoing trustee oversight, this plan emphasizes efficiency and certainty.
+With disciplined preparation and early lender conversations, owners can unlock strong deal outcomes even in a challenging credit environment.

-The firm highlighted in this updated case study successfully navigated a 5-7 year succession timeline, resulting in a fully bank-financed employee buyout.
-This sale preserved legacy and culture, delivering seller liquidity with no personal guarantees or seller notes required.
+The firm highlighted in this updated case study executed a 5–7 year succession timeline and completed a fully bank-financed employee buyout, preserving culture and delivering seller liquidity without personal guarantees or seller notes required.

 Structured early, the Step-Up Legacy Plan™ enables employee ownership transitions that maximize seller cash and secure firm continuity.